Triple sec is the secret ingredient in a margarita and a crucial part of Long Island iced teas and cosmopolitans—but what exactly is it?

-Simply put, triple sec is an orange liqueur used to add fruity flavors and a touch of complexity to cocktails.
-But not all bottles that fall under the umbrella of triple sec are made equally.
+Simply put, triple sec is an orange liqueur used to add fruity flavors and a touch of complexity to cocktails, but not all bottles that fall under the umbrella of triple sec are made equally.
 Each has its own nuanced qualities.
 Curaçao was first crafted in the 19th century by Dutch settlers on the Caribbean island of Curaçao, made from the bitter oranges that grow there.
-Blue curaçao is the same liquid, but dyed blue to match the island’s cerulean waters.
-Triple sec is the French counterpart to curaçao: same orange flavorings, but slightly drier in style.
-Here are our favorite bottles of all triple sec styles, as recommended by bartenders across the country.
+Blue Curaçao is the same liquid but dyed blue to match the island’s cerulean waters.
+Triple sec is the French counterpart to Curaçao: same orange flavorings but slightly drier in style.

 Pierre Ferrand already produced delicious Cognac, gin, and rum before its collaboration with Wondrich.
-The orange peels used during distillation give this dry curaçao a strong citrus note that isn't saccharine or cloying, says Gavin Humes, director of food and beverage for the Scratch Restaurants Group in Los Angeles.
+The orange peels used during distillation give this dry Curaçao a strong citrus note that isn't saccharine or cloying, says Gavin Humes, director of operations for the Scratch Restaurants Group in Los Angeles.
 It can be used in any cocktail calling for Grand Marnier, Cointreau, or triple sec.

 “Grand Marnier orange liqueur is a strong, but smooth liqueur that effortlessly blends citrus notes with that of tons of Cognac,” says Juan Fernandez, beverage director at The Ballantyne Hotel in Charlotte, North Carolina.